ODEX-TOS/backup-config/README.md

 If it doesn't exist on the server use `emborg -c <your_configuration> init` Then to create an archive is as easy as `emborg -c <your_configuration> create`

+### systemd timer

+If you want to run the backup periodically (using systemd timer) you can do so using the `create-backup-timer.sh` file Simply run the script (from the `~/.config/emborg` directory) and it will create the required service files with the required configurationZ